today2098/testdbs/README.md

 ## Description

-`testdbs` makes it easy to create databases for each test.
+`testdbs` makes it easy to create separate databases for each test.

 Separating databases for each test has the following advantages: records do not conflict between tests, and parallelization of tests becomes easier.

-testdbs supports the [`sql`](https://pkg.go.dev/database/sql) and [`sqlx`](https://pkg.go.dev/github.com/jmoiron/sqlx) packages as database access interfaces.
+`testdbs` supports the [`sql`](https://pkg.go.dev/database/sql) and [`sqlx`](https://pkg.go.dev/github.com/jmoiron/sqlx) packages as database access interfaces.

-Additionally, it uses the [`golang-migrate`](https://pkg.go.dev/github.com/golang-migrate/migrate/v4) package for seed migrations.
+Additionally, it uses the [`golang-migrate`](https://pkg.go.dev/github.com/golang-migrate/migrate/v4) package for database migrations and seeding.

 ## Installation